experimental-software/mock_server/README.md

 ## Getting started

-The intended usage is that you copy this repository and then adopt it.
+The intended usage is that you copy this repository and then adapt it.

 ```bash
 PROJECT_NAME=example